spencermyoung513/probcal/README.md

 This repository contains the official implementation of "Beyond Calibration: Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence".

-Our repository name, `probcal`, is a portmanteau of "problems" and "calibration", i.e. we address existing problems with using calibration to evaluate neural nets.

 ## Important Links

 Important figures used in the paper, along with the code that generated them, can be found in [this directory](probcal/figures).